 dstore-dist-eventforwarder

-Configuring dstore-dist-eventforwarder to Send Events to Elasticsearch
+Configuring dstore-dist-eventforwarder to Send Events to Elasticsearch¶

-The dstore-dist-eventforwarder is used to process the messages related to DNS filtering events, and store them in Elasticsearch suitable for search/retrieval over a REST API provided by the dstore-dist-report-api component.
-If DNS filtering is not in use in your environment, then dstore-dist-eventforwarder and dstore-dist-report-api are not required to be configured.
+suitable for search/retrieval over a REST API provided by the dstore-dist-report-api component.
+If DNS filtering is not in use in

-dstore-dist-eventforwarder is configured using the configuration file eventforwarder.yml, which by default is located in /etc/pdns-dstore-dist/.
+dstore-dist-eventforwarder is configured using the configuration file eventforwarder.yml, which by default is located

 destinations: